google/grr-doc/docs/developing-grr/setting-up-dev-env.md

 sudo apt install virtualenv
 ```

-To create a virtual environment you just execute a `virtualenv $DIR` where
+To create a virtual environment you just execute the `virtualenv $DIR` command
-`$DIR` is the directory where you want it to be placed.
-The rest of the manual
+where `$DIR` is the directory where you want it to be placed.
+The rest of the
-will assume that the environment is created like this:
+manual will assume that the environment is created in `~/.virtualenv/GRR` like
+this:

 ```bash
 virtualenv ~/.virtualenv/GRR